dbt-labs/dbt-audit-helper/README.md

 ```

 ## compare_column_values ([source](macros/compare_column_values.sql))
-This macro is useful when:
-* You've used the `compare_queries` macro (above) and found that a significant
-number of your records don't match.
-* So now you want to check if a particular column is problematic.

-This macro will return a query, that, when executed, summarizes the number of
+This macro will return a query, that, when executed, compares a column across
-records that match perfectly:
+two queries, and summarizes which records match perfectly for a given primary
+key:

 | match_status                |  count |
 | --------------------------- | ------ |